There was a famous actor in the 70’s, Robert Young, who played the lead

-Every month, I send out a newsletter, Trail Bytes, to over eleven thousand subscribers.
+Every month, I send out a newsletter, Trail Bytes, to twelve thousand subscribers.
 Each edition includes step-by-step instructions for making dehydrated meals.

 Dear Chef Glenn,